AbbasSrour/notes/SRS.md

 -  Add terms and conditions
 - Mention for cancellation and reschedule the time or cancellation fee
 - Vendor specifies the time before the user can cancel or reschedule
-- Vendor can reschedule the time slots
+- Vendor can change the time event
 -